aws-ia/cfn-abi-ibmsecurity-qradar/guide/content/post-deployment-steps.md

-# Configure QRadar Log Insights to ingest the CloudTrail and Guard Duty Data
+# Configure QRadar Log Insights to ingest the CloudTrail and GuardDuty Data